kuainiao/backups/js_replace_curl/casperjs/docs/cli.rst

     $ casperjs --verbose --log-level=debug myscript.js

-Last but not least, you can still use all PhantomJS standard CLI options as you would do with any other PhantomJS script:
+Last but not least, you can still use all PhantomJS standard CLI options as you would do with any other phantomjs script:

 .. code-block:: text